Flag desecration: South Korea

 The desecration of the national flag in South Korea by the country's own citizens is rare when compared to analogous instances in other countries as the flag is viewed more along the lines of an ethnic flag rather than merely just the flag of a state.

 Soviet Union

 The flag of the Soviet Union was burned many times by protestors against its government's policies, for instance in Brazil by those protesting the Warsaw Pact invasion of Czechoslovakia of 1968, and in New York City in 1985 by protesters against the Soviet–Afghan War.
 The Soviet flag was burned or otherwise desecrated during the Euromaidan in Ukraine.

 Spain

 The Spanish Penal Code punishes insulting the flag of Spain and the flags of the autonomous communities of Spain with a fine that can range from €420 to €144,000.
 However, flag burning is often seen in nationalist demonstrations.

+Suriname

+Article 176a of the Surinamese criminal code imposes up to 6 months of imprisonment to "He who intentionally expresses himself regarding the flag of Suriname in a manner offensive to national sentiments".

 Sweden

 In Swedish law, there is no explicit prohibition against burning the flag of any country.
 The desecration of the national flag was decriminalized in 1971.
 However, publicly showing a Swedish flag modified with added marks, characters or symbols is forbidden according flag law number 1982:269, and may be punishable under the provisions regarding disorderly conduct (förargelseväckande beteende) under the chapter 16 § 16 of the criminal code.

 In 1997 a teenager who identified as a skinhead was fined 500kr for waving a large, modified Swedish flag from the top of a hill during an event celebrating Sweden's National Day.
 The motifs that had been added to the flag in question were those of a sun wheel, an axe, a viking warrior's head in profile and the word "Valhalla".
 The royal family being present, the event being part of the city of Lycksele's 50 year jubilee, and the act of standing on the hill to increase the number of people who could see the flag, were all seen as contributing factors in the sentence.